 Back to top.

 For cancers linked to the person’s genetic makeup, care teams may recommend genetic counseling and testing.
-UMMC Medical Genetics provides comprehensive testing for individuals interested in learning if they have a genetic mutation that increases the risk of cancer.
+UMMC Medical Genetics provides comprehensive testing for those interested in learning if they have a genetic mutation that increases the risk of cancer.
 A family history of early-onset cancer (before age 30), multiple cancers, or several family members with the same or similar cancers may be reasons to consider genetic testing.
 A routine blood sample is all that is needed.
 At UMMC, all genetic testing and counseling is performed by a board-certified medical geneticist.

 Nutrition plays an important role in recovery.
 The right eating plan can help patients feel better, stay stronger, and better cope with possible side effects of treatment.
 Nutrition counseling focuses on helping minimize the side effects of cancer treatment like loss of appetite or weight.
 It also addresses ongoing concerns such as diabetes, hypertension, or obesity.
 Maintaining a healthy weight and controlling comorbidities is a critical factor in beating cancer.